 If in doubt, your doctor may want to perform a biopsy to distinguish the pigmentation from melanomas or other skin cancers.
 This can generally be done in the doctor's office, using a local anaesthetic.

 More often than not, age spots are harmless.
 But many people don't like the way they look.
-Thankfully, there are ways to either reduce the pigmentation in an age spot, or get rid of it entirely.
+Thankfully, there are ways to either reduce the pigmentation in an age spot, or remove age spots completely.

 There are several types of lasers which are effective at removing or reducing the appearance of age spots.
 These include: